cds-hooks/docs/source/includes/_cds_services.md

 activity (e.g. for the `order-review` activity, this would provide a way to remove orders from the pending list).
 In activities like `medication-prescribe` where only one "content" resource is ever relevant, this field may be omitted.

+# Analytics

+Whenever a user clicks a button from a "suggestion" card, the EHR uses the suggestion `uuid` to notify the CDS Service's analytics endpoint via a `POST` with an empty body:

+    POST {base}/cds-services/{serviceId}/analytics/{uuid}

+If a suggestion has no `uuid`, the EHR does not send a notification.